Black Lives Matter: Resources on Social & Legal Issues

 Protest Law:

-Guide to The Law of Protests in BC 2018.
+Guide to The Law of Protests in BC 2018(link is external).
 This paper tells you about your rights when dealing with police at public demonstrations.

-Know your protest rights, BCCLA 2017From the British Columbia Civil Liberties Association, this pamphlet covers your right to protest and information on what to do and what not to do when exercising this right.
+Know your protest rights, BCCLA 2017(link is external)From the British Columbia Civil Liberties Association, this pamphlet covers your right to protest and information on what to do and what not to do when exercising this right.

 For Children & Youth